Blog » Employee Retention

 Blended or hybrid learning

-Blended learning combines synchronous and asynchronous learning.
+Blended or hybrid learning combines synchronous and asynchronous learning.
 Typically, that means mixing scheduled class time with instructor-led sessions and self paced online education.
 This “best of both worlds” approach allows learners to take course content that’s easily self-directed at their own pace—and get support and guidance on assignments that are better suited for live sessions with the whole class.

 For example, a sales representative for a medical device company might give doctors a microlearning series on the basics of a new tool.
 Each module would outline the tool’s features and benefits and might include a video demonstration.
 Doctors could then attend a workshop to practice using the tool under supervision before getting certified.